open-cluster-management/leaf-hub-spec-sync/README.md

     ```
     $ export TRANSPORT_TYPE=...
     ```
-1. If you set kafka for transport, set the following environment variables:
+1. If you set kafka as transport, set the following environment variables:
     1. Set `KAFKA_BOOTSTRAP_SERVERS` environment variable to hold the address of the brokers to connect to.
     ```